Incidence estimates for $\alpha$-dimensional tubes and $\beta$-dimensional balls in $\mathbb{R}^2$: Appendix

-From the table and the conditions in equation (\ref{case1}), we can easily show Facts 1 and 2.
+Now, we turn to proving the facts.
+From Figure \ref{table} and the conditions in equation (\ref{case1}), we can easily show Facts 1 and 2.
 Now, we will verify the $\delta$-tubes are a $(\delta, \alpha)$-set of tubes.
 Fix $w \in [\delta, 1]$ and a $w \times 2$ rectangle $R_w$; we will count how many $\delta$-tubes are in $R_w$.
 Recall that the bundles in the construction are arranged in a rectangular grid, with bundles in the same row being translates of each other, and bundles in the same column being rotates of each other.
-We find three main contributions to our count:
+We will estimate the number of bundles per row and column that $R_w$ intersects (where $R_w$ intersects a bundle if it contains a tube from that bundle), as well as the number of tubes $R_w$ can contain from each bundle.

 \begin{itemize} \item $R_w$ can intersect bundles of $\lesim \lceil \frac{w}{\delta^{\lambda\kappa}} \rceil$ different rows.
 This is because the angle between bundles of adjacent rows is $\delta^{\lambda \kappa}$, which is at least the angle $\delta^\gamma$ of a single bundle (since $\gamma \ge \lambda \ge \lambda \kappa$).